abhiwand/atk/doc/source/ds_strt.rst

 Features
 --------

-*   Import data from several different formats
+*   Import routines read and convert data from several different formats
-*   Data cleaning tools to prepare the data by removing erroneous values, transforming values to a normalized state and constructing new features through manipulating existing values
+*   Data cleaning tools prepare the data by removing erroneous values, transforming values to a normalized state and constructing new features through manipulating existing values
-*   Powerful algorithms for gaining deeper insight into the data.
+*   Analysis and machine learning algorithms give deeper insight into the data

 ------------------
 Built-in Databases
 ------------------

-The |IAT| stores data as either traditional table-based format, or in a graph database, and it provides the tools to allow to easily manipulate data in either of these data formats.
+The |IAT| stores data in either a traditional table-based format, or in a graph format.
+It provides the tools to allow to easily manipulate data in either of these data formats.

 ---------------
 Script Examples
 ---------------

-The |IAT| ships with example scripts and data sets that exercise the various features of the platform.
+The |IAT| ships with example Python scripts and data sets that exercise the various features of the platform.
 The default location for the example scripts is *iauser*'s home directory '/home/iauser'.